Reading Room for Music/Maps/Images

 The music section of the reading room offers a reference library with around 5,700 volumes.
 In particular, the reference library encompasses all types of bibliographies, catalogues and reference works, basic musicological literature and music periodicals, as well as musical monument series and complete editions.

-The entire collection housed in the reading room is traceable in the OPACplus/BSB catalogue (location mark: Hbm).
+The entire collection housed in the reading room is traceable in BSB DISCOVER! (location mark: Hbm).

 The collections of the reference library of the music section may be used exclusively in the reading room.

 |A||General (music libraries, bibliography, discography, encyclopaedias, person and subject encyclopaedias, collecive works on musicology, concert, opera and ballet guides, notation and manuscript studies, publishing and printing)|